mapr-demos/anki-mapr-demo-tensorflow/README.md

 A simple example of using Machine Learning to recognise images.

-This optionally integrates with the anki-mapr-demo - when the sign is recognised (e.g. "STOP") the appropriate command is send the Anki cars.
+This optionally integrates with the anki-mapr-demo - when the sign is recognised (e.g. "STOP") the appropriate command is sent the Anki cars.

 If you want to use that, the master for anki-mapr-demo is here: https://github.com/tgrall/anki-mapr-demo